Bow Tie Dog Training

 The Client furthermore understands that while prices may temporarily lower for a given service as part of a promotion or agreement made with the company, Vendor may, at their discretion, change pricing for subsequent sessions.
 The Client is not obliged to continue training with Vendor if price increases cause further Sessions to become unaffordable.

-The Client understands that any Packages must be paid in full either in advance of or on the day of the first Session, unless an arrangement has been made and agreed to in writing and signed by both Vendor and Client.
+The Client understands that any Packages must be paid in full either in advance of or on the day of the first Session, unless an arrangement has been made and agreed to in writing by both Vendor and Client.
 Failure to do so will result in the cancellation of the first Session until such time as the payment has been made.

 Once a Package has been paid for in full, no subsequent price changes to the relevant Service will be incurred until the Client has exhausted the purchased amount of sessions.

 All quotes and tenders are valid for a period of thirty (30) days.
 If outstanding payment is due, Vendor reserves the right to withhold services or goods until such time as payment has successfully been made.
 Any payment returned by the bank or card company will incur a $20 admin charge as well as any charges made by the bank.